RohanAwhad/blog/_posts/2021-04-20-you-dont-have-to-be-genius.md

 ---
-layout: post
-title: "Chapter 1: You don't have to be a genius"
+title: "You don't have to be a genius"
-date: "2021-04-20"
 categories: books show-your-work
 ---